 There’s no mistaking one app for the other, but the formatting is familiar and once a person learns how one set of interactions works, they can be sure that it will work similarly in all other apps.
 Take the common action of Search, for example.
 With this design, the Search bar stays almost hidden until it is summoned by the familiar downwards-swipe gesture, at which point the dividing bar transforms into the Search bar.

-Along the way, I got to add little features that I would like to see very soon in our interfaces, including a time-based a Night Theme that would lessen eye strain during darker hours, and AI-based notifications that would present themselves when most useful to a person.
-The new Control Center also blends the idea of shadow and translucency nicely by showing which toggles are active and inactive, and making sliders feel like small tubes filled with an organic fluid that responds to touch.
+Along the way, I got to add little features that I would like to see very soon in our interfaces, including a time-based a Night Theme that would lessen eye strain during darker hours, and proximity-based notifications that would present themselves when most useful to a person.
+The new Control Center also blends the idea of shadow and translucency nicely by showing which toggles are active and inactive, and making sliders feel like small tubes filled with a liquid that responds to touch.